Your Child's Allergy and Asthma Appointment

 What to bring

 A parent or legal guardian should accompany your child to provide an accurate history, consent and support for the child.
-If your child will be brought to her appointment by someone other than a parent or legal guardian, they must bring a letter of authorization (written permission).
+If your child will be brought to the appointment by someone other than a parent or legal guardian, they must bring a letter of authorization (written permission).

 The written permission must have the name of the patient, the name of the designated adult and a statement that there is no court order pending.
 It must be witnessed by two other adults (other than those already named on the written permission form).